Jane Marcet was a science writer, but that alone doesn’t qualify her as a famous scientist.

 She wrote the book to help other people who were confused by chemistry.

-Her explanations were easier to understand than typical textbooks of the time, but they were still scientifically accurate for the time they were written.
+Her explanations were easier to understand than other textbooks, but they were still scientifically accurate for the time they were written.

 The book was user-friendly and treated its subject thoroughly in two volumes, each with more than 300 pages.